 We know it can be tempting to choose the earliest possible release date and get your music out there as soon as possible, but there are many advantages to choosing a release date several weeks away!
-To make the biggest splash on release day, check out some of these activities you should be doing, and understand how much time you'll need to do them!
+We recommend a minimum of 21 days to ensure you can make the biggest splash on release day.
+Check out some of these activities you should be doing, and understand how much time you'll need to do them!

-Spotify Editorial Playlists: Submit 15+ days before Release date
+Spotify Editorial Playlists (if you're already on Spotify for Artists): Submit 28+ days before Release date

 If you already have music on Spotify, we strongly, strongly (strongly) recommend claiming your Spotify for Artists account.
 Once your release has been delivered to Spotify, you should be able to submit your release directly to Spotify's editorial playlists, which could put your music in front of thousands of potential new fans.
 You will need your release to have been delivered to Spotify at least 1 week before it goes live.
 You can find out more here.